rnd195/marp-community-themes/README.md

 # Marp Community Themes

 This is a community-maintained theme gallery for [Marp](https://marp.app/).
+For more information about how to create themes for Marp, see the official [documentation](https://marpit.marp.app/theme-css).

 The website is built using [Hugo](https://gohugo.io/) and it is based on the [Showcase](https://github.com/apvarun/showcase-hugo-theme) theme made by [apvarun](https://github.com/apvarun/).
-For more information about how to create themes for Marp, see the official [documentation](https://marpit.marp.app/theme-css).
+It is also greatly inspired by the Typora [theme gallery](https://theme.typora.io/).
+The [Inter](https://github.com/rsms/inter) font family by [rsms](https://github.com/rsms/) is used as the main font.

 Feel free to provide any suggestions in the issues tab.

 # Installation / Usage

-After clicking the "Download" button on any theme's page, your browser likely loads the `.css` file instead of downloading it.
+After clicking the "Download CSS" button on any theme's page, your browser likely loads the `.css` file instead of downloading it.
 You can either locally save the `.css` file using `Ctrl + S` or you may copy the URL for further use (see below).

 ### Marp for VS Code Extension